-Dr. Gardner is a skilled and experienced cosmetic and functional rhinoplasty surgeon.
+Dr. Gardner is a skilled and experienced cosmetic and functional rhinoplasty surgeon who proudly serves the St. George, UT area.
 Using state-of-the-art techniques, he is able to repair nasal function and artfully reshape the nose.
 He is also able to address any sinus or allergy issues related to the nose.

 What to do Before Your Procedure: